werf/werf/docs/_includes/reference/cli/werf_kubectl_describe.md

   # Describe pods by label name=myLabel
   kubectl describe po -l name=myLabel

-  # Describe all pods managed by the 'frontend' replication controller
+  # Describe all pods managed by the 'frontend' replication controller (rc-created pods
-  # (rc-created pods get the name of the rc as a prefix in the pod name)
+  # get the name of the rc as a prefix in the pod the name)
   kubectl describe pods frontend
 ```